vaitekunas/vaitekunas/Readme.md

 ### 🛠️ Tech stack

-As a Data Scientist, I primarily work with the traditional stack of `Python` and `SQL`.
-For projects that need a reactive frontend, I use `Vue.js` ([for example](https://github.com/vaitekunas/reviewer)).
-When I'm working on less *data-sciency* applications, I turn to `Java`, while my side projects are usually written in `Rust`.
+As a Data Scientist, I primarily work with `Python` and `SQL`.
+For projects that require a reactive frontend, [like in this one](https://github.com/vaitekunas/reviewer), I use `Vue.js`.
+When I'm building less *data-sciency* applications, I often turn to `Java`.
+And for side projects, I usually reach for `Rust`.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)